 - Specifying the current data set, name of the fit, and the exclusion rule.

-- Using a library or custom equation, an interpolant, or a smoothing spline to evaluate whether a variety fits to the current data set
+- Using a library or custom equation, an interpolant, or a smoothing spline to evaluate whether a variety fits the current data set

 - Overriding the default fit options